DanielKotik/Optical-beams-MEEP/README.md

 -   [x] Gaussian beams (2d), convex, s- and p-polarisation
 -   [x] Laguerre-Gaussian (vortex) beams (3d), planar, arbitrary complex polarisation
 -   [x] Airy beams (2d), planar, s- and p-polarisation

+## Citing
+If you use code from this repository in a published work, please cite the DOI corresponding to the specific version of **Optical-beams-MEEP** that you used (DOIs are listed at [Zenodo.org](https://zenodo.org/)).